SillyTavern/SillyTavern-Extras/README.md

 > If you want to use the most advanced features (like Stable Diffusion, TTS), change that to **requirements-complete.txt** in commands below.
 See [Modules](#modules) section for more details.

 > You must specify a list of module names to be run in the `--enable-modules` command (`caption` provided as an example).
 See [Modules](#modules) section.
+### Colab
+* Open colab link
+* Select desired "extra" options and start the cell
+* Wait for it to finish
+* Get an API URL link from colab output under the `### TavernAI Extensions LINK ###` title
+* Start TavernAI with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/SillyLossy/TavernAI/blob/dev/config.conf)
+* Navigate to TavernAI settings and put in an API URL and tap "Connect" to load the extensions

 ### Locally
 #### Option 1 - Conda (recommended)
 * Install Miniconda: https://docs.conda.io/en/latest/miniconda.html